 - You long to be married and spend the rest of your life with your true love.
 But after the honeymoon is over, you realize that you and your spouse are in day-to-day life together as a team as long as you both shall live.
 Even when you don’t see eye to eye.
 Even when your husband’s soup slurping habit drives you crazy.

 - You want to be a parent and soak in the love, joy and snuggles from your child.
-But once your baby arrives, you deal with screams in the middle of the night, spit-up accidentally landing in your mouth, temper tantrums and teenage angst.
+But once your baby arrives, you deal with screams in the middle of the night, spit-up accidentally landing in your mouth, temper tantrums, and, eventually, teenage angst.

 - You long for a dream vacation, but once you save up enough money and go, things are too crowded, too hot (or cold or rainy), and too expensive.